 Image from slate.com

 KOBE wasn’t the only one who noticed Lin’s overnight rise to fame.
-Past and present NBA greats were quick to praise Lin, with Forbes, TIME magazine, Associated Press, and countless other prestigious media outlets all running stories on the guards success.
-Then commissioner David Stern said “I haven’t done a computation, but it’s fair to say that no player has created the interest and the frenzy in this short period of time, in any sport, that I’m aware of like Jeremy Lin has”.
+Past and present NBA greats were quick to praise Lin, with Forbes, TIME magazine, Associated Press, and countless other prestigious media outlets all running stories on the guards’ success.
+Then-commissioner David Stern said, “I haven’t done a computation, but it’s fair to say that no player has created the interest and the frenzy in this short period of time, in any sport, that I’m aware of like Jeremy Lin has”.
 He had the best selling jersey in the NBA through the months of February and March and over a twelve month period starting at Lin’s stellar play his jersey was the 2nd most popular, ranking just behind Derrick Rose, the previous year’s MVP.
 Lin helped to boost team sales by 3000% becoming the most popular player in the league, with star teammates Carmelo Anthony and Amare Stoudamire’s jerseys placed on the sales rack instead of in the shop window.
 He turned down potential millions of dollars in sponsorship deals, opting to focus mainly on basketball, but still was endorsed by the likes of Nike and Adidas since.
-People were forced to pay attention regardless of whether they were an avid NBA goer, or just a casual basketball enthusiast.
-Over a fortnight long period there was no name bigger in sport that Jeremy Lin.
+People were forced to pay attention regardless of whether they were an avid NBA goer or just a casual basketball enthusiast.
+Over a fortnight-long period, there was no name bigger in sports that Jeremy Lin.

 Image from thestar.com